neonav-co/neonav-co.github.io/index.md

     title: Feature Summary
     services:
       - title: Tiled Windows
-        text: Use tiled windows to view the websites instead of tabs.
-Split them vertically and horizontally with one click, it's as easy as you handle the table cells in Word!
+        text: Use tiled windows to view websites instead of tabs.
+Split them vertically and horizontally with one click
         icon: fa-window-maximize text-info
       - title: Flexible layout
         text: Create as many windows as you want, resize them, and drag and drop them around to create the layout you prefer in your workspaces